honeypieio/shrubcoop.org/content/climate-change-is-not-an-equal-opportunities-destroyer.md

 ***

-The intersection of feminism and climate justice is talked about a lot in media, but the promotion of ‘feminist solutions’ to the climate crisis undermines the obstacles that women are faced with every day.
+The intersection of feminism and climate justice is talked about a lot in the media, but the promotion of ‘feminist solutions’ to the climate crisis undermines the obstacles that women are faced with every day.

 International Women’s Day rolls around once more as society takes stock of how much (or little) progress has been made in promoting gender equality and dismantling the patriarchy.
 In recent years, more attention has shifted to the role of women in fighting against climate change, highlighting the need to promote female empowerment as a means to combat the crisis.
 No doubt, it is a feminist issue given that [women are more likely to suffer the effects of climate change. ](https://www.bbc.co.uk/news/science-environment-43294221)However, addressing gender equality in this way can actually slow down progress because it pushes women into a role of climate activism instead of focusing on removing the barriers that prevent women from achieving freedom and independence in their lives.